↓

 Buddy Holly died and then he couldn't hide

 When I lived in Pasadena, Texas, there was a levee my friends and I would drive to and throw frisbees and listen to music.
-And one of the songs we listened to was about how Buddy Holly died and music … Read the rest
+And one of the songs we listened to was about how Buddy Holly died and music … The rest of the story…

 Posted in music history | Tagged a matter of life and death, music history